Nature Stuff mdavid.com.au

 base of an old Angophora costata base of an old Angophora costata

-The Angophora costata shown in the pictures at right was photographed in Kur-ring-gai Chase National Park.
-It first grew out of a crack in a cliff face.
-Then as it got older its base spread over the surrounding rock, giving the impression the tree was melting and flowing down the cliff.
-One time I visited this tree I was unimpressed to notice that someone had carved his initials into it.
-I dedicate the cartoon below to that person.
+I took these photos of this Angophora costata growing in Kur-ring-gai Chase National Park in approximately 1990.
+My guess is it had first grown out of a crack in a cliff face.
+Then as it got older its base spread over the surrounding rock, giving the impression the tree was melting and oozing down the cliff.

 tree carving cartoon